Neema Fauvrelle - currently offering online therapy and face to face

 I use non-directive and client led talking therapy, play and creative materials to help children and teenagers explore, express and process their difficult emotions and behaviour.
 I am also experienced in working with children on the autistic spectrum and with children who have a diagnosis of ADD/ADHD.

 If you are a parent or carer seeking therapy for your child, then I am ready to hear from you by phone or email to discuss how I can help support your child or teenager's emotional well being.
 We would meet for an initial session together and then, with your consent and your child's, I would meet with your child on their own weekly, thereafter.
 My therapy room is located on a busy high street should you wish to leave the centre or, you are of course welcome to wait in the reception area.

 I am an integrated therapist, drawing on psychodynamic and person centred thinking, but adapting my clinical approach to meet the individual needs of my child and adult clients.
 I have extensive experience in offering short and long-term therapy to adults and children and have been working therapeutically for over six years, helping individuals to explore, experience and understand their true, deep-rooted feelings in order to resolve them.

 Since qualifying, I have worked in a variety of educational settings such as primary and secondary schools and in sixth form colleges, providing individual therapy to staff, pupils and their parents/carers.
-I currently work as a school counsellor for a private preparatory day/boarding school and as a therapist for the Tavistock and Portman NHS Foundation trust at their children’s day unit, Gloucester House School.
-I am also providing weekly therapy on the You Make It program - a charity for social change, which empowers and educates marginalised women back into education and employment.
+I currently work as a school counsellor for a private preparatory day/boarding school and in private practice.
+I am also providing weekly therapy on the You Make It program - a charity for social change, which empowers and educates marginalised women of colour back into education and employment.

 Areas of counselling I deal with